Learning to Suggest Breaks: Sustainable Optimization of Long-Term User Engagement: Introduction

 \section{Introduction}

 As consumers of content, we have come to rely extensively on algorithmic recommendations.
-This has made the task of recommending---in a relevant, timely, and personalized manner---key to the success of modern media platforms.
-Most commercial systems are built with the primary aim of optimizing user \emph{engagement}, a process in which machine learning plays a central role.
-But alongside their many successes, recommendation systems have also been scrutinized for heedlessly driving users towards excessive and often undesired levels of consumption.
-This has raised awareness as to the need for redesigning recommendation systems in ways that actively promote digital well-being.
+This has made the task of recommending relevant content key to the success of modern media platforms.
+Recommendation systems are built with the primary goal of maximizing user engagement; this is typically achieved by recommending on the basis of learned predictive models, trained to predict for each user the potential relevance of new items.
+Ideally, improved predictive models should lead to increased engagement due to better and more useful recommendations.
+However, with media platforms becoming more engaging, there is a growing concern about their tendency to drive users towards excessive consumption \citep{elhai2017problematic, lee2014dark}.

-How can media platforms balance business goals with user well-being?
-One prominent approach, which is now offered by most major platforms, is to periodically prompt users to take breaks \citep{constine2018instagram, perez2018apple}.
-The idea behind breaks is that occasional disruptions curb the inertial urge for perpetual consumption, and can therefore aid in reducing `mindless scrolling' \citep{rauch2018slow}, or even addiction \citep{montag2018internet, ding2016beyond}.
+To preserve user well-being, most major platforms now provide a service that periodically suggest taking ``breaks'' \citep{constine2018instagram, perez2018apple}, with the idea that occasional intentional disruptions can curb the inertial urge for perpetual consumption, and therefore aid in reducing `mindless scrolling' \citep{rauch2018slow}, or even addiction \citep{montag2018internet, ding2016beyond}.
 As a general means for promoting well-being, breaking is psychologically well-grounded \citep[e.g.,][]{danziger2011extraneous,sievertsen2016cognitive}.
-But for platforms, breaks serve a utilitarian purpose: their goal is to foster \emph{long-term engagement} by compensating for the myopic nature of conventional recommendation algorithms, which are typically trained to optimize \emph{immediate engagement}.
-Since breaking schedules are applied heuristically on top of existing recommendation policies---and typically need to be set up manually by users---current solutions unlikely utilize their full potential \citep{monge2019race}.\looseness=-1

-In this paper, we propose a disciplined learning framework for responsible and sustainable optimization of long-term user engagement by controlling breaks.
-Our point of departure is that \emph{sustained engagement necessitates sustained user well-being}, and here we advocate for breaks as a means to establish both.
-Focusing on feed-based recommendation, our framework optimizes long-term engagement by learning an optimal \emph{breaking policy} that prescribes individualized breaking schedules.